anthonybrunelle/lyricist-helper-obsidian/README.md

 ## License

-This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Acknowledgments